JJKingpro/GithubShiny/README.md

 ## Deployment

-To deploy this application using ShinyApps.io or any other Shiny server, follow the deployment instructions specific to the platform, ensuring all required packages are available on the server.
+To deploy this application using ShinyApps.io or any other Shiny server, follow the deployment instructions [here](https://shiny.posit.co/py/docs/deploy.html)

-## Screenshots

-refer to PDF attachment: julianng.shinyapps.io_git-repo-analyzer_.pdf The PDF is located in the file attachment list of the main branch

 ## Contributing